Graduate Program in International Development & Service

 Additional intensive training in sustainable economic development, as well as ethical research methods.
 Exposure to providing service in the context of critical resource shortages while empowering vulnerable communities.
 Emphasis on the role – and fallout – from Globalization in a development and service context.

-- Home Campus: College of Mount Saint Vincent - Riverdale, NY (New York City)
+- Home Campus: College of Mount Saint Vincent - Riverdale/NYC, NY

-EMPHASIS: Culminating Comprehensive Project or thesis (students can choose which), final qualifications on ethics and history of international service, and a variety of electives available on nonprofit management, grant-writing/fundraising, intercultural conflict resolution, and more.
+EMPHASIS: Culminating Comprehensive Project/Thesis, final qualifications on ethics and history of international service, and a variety of electives available on nonprofit management, grant-writing/fundraising, intercultural conflict resolution, and more.

 Room and Partial Board are provided and included in the program fee during the two semesters abroad.
 College of Mount Saint Vincent offers limited housing in the "IDS House" on a first-come, first-served basis for the semesters in NYC (1st and 4th).
 Please inquire with IPSL!